New-MT-BFT-Homepage-Header-Image

 where you’ll live in montana

-Our homebase is the Yellow Bird Woman Sanctuary, a conservation ranch owned by the Blackfeet Indian Land Trust, located a few miles outside the main reservation town of Browning.
-Unobstructed views of Glacier National Park absorb us and we are mindful of our stewardship of the ranch’s rare ecosystem that includes one of the only glacial fen wetlands in the country.
+Our homebase is the Yellow Bird Woman Sanctuary, a conservation ranch owned by the Blackfeet Indian Land Trust, just outside the reservation town of Browning.
+Glacier National Park dominates the horizon, and we are mindful of our role as stewards of the ranch’s rare ecosystem, which includes one of the few glacial fen wetlands in the country.

 About-US-Accomplishments_Nica-more-work